 It was not until the year of 1975 however, that Zenith would go on to create the first integrated automatic chronograph movement which is still used in some of the company’s innovative watches today.
 Capable of measuring short times to the nearest tenth of a second, its beautifully manufactured balance oscillating at a frequency of 36,000 vibrations per hour promises never to let the lady or gent down.
 Despite the company undergoing a cease in the manufacture of mechanical movements, watchmaker Charles Vermot hid the plans, the tools and the company’s time-honoured manufacturing methods required to make a mechanical calibre.
 This valuable decision allowed the company to continue with the production of automatic movements at a later date.
 In 1994 the El Primero (one of the company’s most popular and reliable movements) resumed in production and was in high demand once more in 1994.

 The year 2000 marked the first ever Calibre created by Zenith to have been developed using Computer Assisted Design Technology.
-The Elite movement boasted an ultra-slim profile with a desirable slenderness that won it the vote for “movement of the year” by the trade press in the same year.
+The Elite movement and subsequent collection boasted an ultra-slim profile with a desirable slenderness that won it the vote for “movement of the year” by the trade press in the same year.
 Around nine years later, Zenith began focussing on creating something unique and rare – something that certainly set their watches apart from others on the market at the time.
 A dial with an open-worked surface became Zenith’s new innovation.
 It exposed parts of the El Primero calibre with its visible oscillations put on show for the wearer and those in his or her company to admire.
 The feature brought to life the magic of a mechanical watch whilst also parading elements of the company’s proudest Swiss technology.

 The El Primero movement also went on to equip the wrist of Austrian skydiver, Felix Baumgartner, who became the first man to break the sound barrier in freefall whilst jumping from the edge of the stratosphere of a space capsule and landing in the New Mexican desert with the Zenith Stratos Flyback Striking 10th watch strapped securely to his wrist.
 Other milestones like the Zenith Chronomaster El Primero Lightweight watch winning the GPHG Sports Prize, have also gone down as a landmark in the company’s history.